The Cars: Heartbeat City, Door to Door, superstardom, and first hiatus (1984–1988)

 The Cars reunited and released their most successful album, Heartbeat City, in March 1984.
 The first single, "You Might Think", helped the Cars win Video of the Year at the first MTV Video Music Awards.
 Other hit singles from the album included "Magic", "Hello Again" and "Why Can't I Have You".
 "Drive", with Orr on lead vocals, gained notoriety when it was used in a video about the Ethiopian famine shown at the 1985 Live Aid concert at Wembley Stadium in London, although the Cars performed at the Live Aid concert in Philadelphia.
 The song became the band's most successful single, reaching No. 3 on the Billboard Hot 100.
 Actor/director Timothy Hutton directed the song's music video.

 The band's 1985 Greatest Hits compilation included another hit single, "Tonight She Comes", which peaked at No. 7 hit on the Billboard Hot 100 and No. 1 on the Billboard Top Rock Tracks chart.

-In 1987, the Cars released their sixth album, Door to Door.
-It contained their last major international hit "You Are the Girl", but the album failed to approach the success of their previous albums.
-The group announced their breakup in February 1988.
+After solo projects from Easton, Ocasek and Orr and a film score by Hawkes, the Cars reunited in 1987 for their sixth album, Door to Door.
+It contained two old tracks from their club days, "Leave or Stay" and "Ta Ta Wayo Wayo", and produced their last major international hit "You Are the Girl".
+The album failed to approach the success of their previous albums, and the group announced their breakup in February 1988.

-1989–2009

-Orr died from pancreatic cancer at age 53 on October 3, 2000.

-In 2008, the band's first album was released for the video game Rock Band.